Harvard-IACS/2023-AC215/milestone2.md

 ### Objectives:

 - **Build Atomic Containers for Components**: Create containerized solutions for various components using standalone containers that can run independently.
 This will include the development of atomic containers for individual applications and services involved in the project.
-- **Construct Data Pipelines with Versioning**: Design and implement a robust data pipeline that leverages Extract, Transform, Versioning tools like Apache Delta Lake or Pachyderm/DVC.
+- **Construct Data Pipelines with Versioning**: Design and implement a robust data pipeline that leverages Extract, Transform, Versioning tools like Delta Lake or Pachyderm/DVC.
 This will enable efficient data handling and version control within the project.

 ### Deliverables: